 At our Kingston clinic we offer an express orthotic insole service which takes two hours from initial assessment to manufacture and fitting.

-We open late on Monday, Tuesday and Thursday evenings until 19:00 to accommodate people who would like their express service outside working hours.
+We are open late on Thursday evenings until 19:00 to accommodate people who would like our express service outside normal working hours.

 If time is of the essence, we can help.
 When making your appointment please specify that you want our Express Service 020 8974 9989.